v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 Parameters are time invariant quantities that do not change during a simulation.
-Usually a good choice what should be a parameter is a physical constant, number of discretization points in a domain etc.
+Usually a good choice what should be a parameter is a physical constant, number of discretisation points in a domain etc.

 There are two types of parameters in **DAE Tools**:

 * Ordinary
-* Distributed.
+* Distributed

-The process of defining parameters is two-fold:
+The process of defining parameters is again carried out in two phases:

-* Declaring a parameter in the model
+* Declaration in the :py:meth:`pyCore.daeModel.__init__` function
-* Initialize it (by setting its value) in the simulation
+* Initialisation (by setting its value) in the :py:meth:`pyActivity.daeSimulation.SetUpParametersAndDomains` function

 Declaring parameters
 ~~~~~~~~~~~~~~~~~~~~